Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/spinners.md

 </div>
 {{< /example >}}

 Once again, this spinner is built with `currentColor`, so you can easily change its appearance with [text color utilities][color].
-Here it is in orange.

 <!-- Boosted mod -->
 {{< example >}}